 The update operation is invoked by the 5GMS Application Provider to modify the properties of an existing Policy Template.
 All available properties except state may be updated.
 The HTTP PATCH or HTTP PUT methods shall be used for the update operation.

-Any update to the policy template will change the state back into the pending state, which makes it temporarily unusable.
+Any update to the Policy Template resource will change its state back to pending, which makes it temporarily unusable.
+If all mandatory property values have been provided, the Policy Template is eligible for revalidation.

-Editor’s Note: It is FFS, whether ANY update or SOME updates of the Policy Template will trigger a state change to pending.

 If the procedure is successful, the 5GMSd/5GMSu AF shall respond with a 200 (OK) response message that includes the Policy Template in the response message body.
 Modifications to read-only properties, such as changes to the state of a Policy Template, shall be rejected with a 403 (Forbidden) HTTP response.

+If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

 4.3.7.5 Delete Policy Template